RichCaloggero/audio-components/README.md

 ### Feedback

-The audio-feedback element sends its input to the input of its single child, and sends the output of it's child element to the output of the audio-feedback element, as well as sending it back to it's input, through a gain node.
+The audio-feedback element sends its input to the input of its single child, and sends the output of it's child element to the output of the audio-feedback element, as well as sending it back to it's input, through a delay node.
+A delay node *must* be included in a closed loop in the graph, thus we provide a delay node by default here so the feedback will always work.

-### merge

-- takes input from previous sibling and merges all its channels into one mono signal
-- no children

 ### Split

-- split must have either 1 or 2 children, currently each of which must be a series +if 2 children then first child is connected to left channel of input and second to right channel, and outputs are merged back into a stereo signal at the output of split
+- split must have either 1 or 2 children
+	+if 2 children then first child is connected to left channel of input and second to right channel, and outputs are merged back into a stereo signal at the output of split
 	+if 1 child  and no attributes, left of input goes to left of output
 - the boolean swap-outputs attribute reverses channels on the output